UKCloud/documentation/articles/oracle/orcl-sd.md

 - Public - Share the multi tenant cloud as trusted users of UKCloud for Oracle Software

-- Private - See [Private Cloud for Oracle Software Service Definition](../private-cloud/prc-sd-orcl.md) for more info
+- Private - See the [*Private Cloud for Oracle Software Service Definition*](../private-cloud/prc-sd-orcl.md) for more information

 - Dedicated - Private compute nodes on the public UKCloud for Oracle Software